gogins/csound-cxx-opcodes/README.md

 ```
 extern "C" int(*)(CSOUND *csound);
 ```
-Once the `clang_compile` opcode has compiled the module, Csound will immediately call the entry point function in that module.
+Once the `clang_compile` opcode has compiled the module, Csound immediately calls the entry point function in that module.
 At that very time, the LLVM ORC compiler will translate the IR code in the module to machine language, perform relocations, resolve symbols, and otherwise load and link the module into the running Csound process, just like any other C++ module.